 Also, a quick win is to just do a quick survey with your staff and ask what’s important to them in the workplace and how they think programs should be rolled out.
 You can also reach out to employees to find out how they’re feeling, offer them a safe space to come forward if they’re experiencing inequality and have someone they can safely talk to.
 Another way would be to roll out education programs about how people are feeling.
 Take alcohol as an example, some cultures drink and some don’t.
 We shouldn’t judge people who don’t drink or question why.
 Instead, we should be accepting of other people’s choices.
 Understanding what are the right questions to ask and what’s offensive is critical.

 Anything else you'd like to add?

 I think there’s a lot of push for gender equality at the moment, but my advice for businesses is to not take it so far that it ostracises the other gender.
 I saw this happen at a conference I was at recently - it was an amazing IT event with the highest number of women they’d ever had.
 They took a photo with just the women to attract more women, which was great, but there was a lot of backlash from the men asking why there wasn’t an all-male photo as well.
 There have also been suggestions that females are getting jobs because they’re females.
 None of us want that, we want to get the job because we are the best person for the job, not to fill a gender or diversity quota.
 We just want an equal running and playing field.
-I just want to make that point - let’s not go too far, because what we want is equality.Posted 10 months ago
+I just want to make that point - let’s not go too far, because what we want is equality.Posted about 1 year ago